-The following Commercial guidance note Produced in partnership with AMMC Law of Luxembourg provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with AMMC Law of Luxembourg provides comprehensive and up to date legal information covering:

 Updated in October 2017